Insights into Action with Facebook Analytics

 Reach vs Impressions

-Reach and impressions provide the foundation for effective analysis:
+Reach and impressions are the foundation of facebook analytics metrics:

 Impressions count the total number of content displays, including multiple views from the same person.
 When one person sees your post three times, that counts as three impressions but only one reach.